jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when a qualifying company with an imputation credit account or foreign dividend payment (FDP) account pays a dividend.
 However, this section does not apply to a non-cash dividend other than a taxable bonus issue.
 Calculating amount of fully imputed distribution
-(2) The amount of a fully imputed distribution is calculated using the formula— attached imputation credit + attached FDP credit tax rate.
+(2) The amount of a fully imputed distribution is calculated using the formula—attached imputation credit + attached FDP credittax rate.
 Definition of items in formula
 (3) In the formula in subsection (2),—
   (a) attached imputation credit is the amount determined under subsection (4), and the amount is zero if no imputation credit is attached: